tymyrddin/blue/source/docs/dev/appsec/libraries/pypi.md

 # Securing Python dependencies: PyPI best practices

-Python’s Package Index (PyPI) is a treasure trove of open-source libraries—but it’s also a prime target for attackers.
+Python’s Package Index (PyPI) is a treasure trove of open-source libraries and a prime target for attackers.
 Malicious packages, typosquatting, and vulnerable dependencies can introduce severe risks.
 Here’s how to use PyPI safely.

 ## Key practices for secure Python development